 Thinking about cancer or dealing with cancer risk can be scary or overwhelming, but we believe that receiving information and resources is comforting, empowering, and lifesaving.

-Unlike SERM medications, aromatase inhibitors do not improve bone density.
-In fact, they may actually accelerate bone loss in post-menopausal women.
-However, aromatase inhibitors appear to cause fewer side effects than, and do not appear to have the risk of blood clots or uterine cancer as seen with Tamoxifen.
+Unlike SERMs, aromatase inhibitors do not improve bone density.
+In fact, they may actually accelerate bone loss in postmenopausal women.
+However, aromatase inhibitors appear to cause fewer side effects and do not appear to have the risk of blood clots or endometrial cancer as seen with tamoxifen.

 No trials have been conducted on the use of aromatase inhibitors for the prevention of breast cancer in women with a BRCA mutation.